 This year the program also offered a marketing “boot camp,” where students went through a six-week program to learn the basics of inbound marketing, attain a certification, and get a letter of recommendation from the agency when they complete the program.

-Andrew Ericsson is a principal at Alaniz Marketing.
+Andrew Erickson is a principal at Alaniz Marketing.